Syllabus for Math 7

 1. Quizzes + the corresponding Error Analysis

-2. Homework (showing the work, with explanations on how to reach the solution)
+2. Homework (showing the original question and the steps to reach the solution)